Advice levelsWhat does this mean?

 If you're the victim of a violent crime, especially rape, get urgent medical help.
 HIV/AIDS is widespread in Trinidad and Tobago.

 Robberies, assaults and carjackings targeting travellers are common.
-These crimes happened when travellers stopped late at night.
+Always drive with windows closed and doors locked.
 If you have car troubles, try to get to a safe location before getting help.